GACVS - Working mechanisms

 GACVS members are not remunerated for their work on the Committee.
 Travel and per diem expenses relating to meeting participation is, however, paid, in accordance with WHO regulations.

-GACVS members may be requested to participate as observers in other WHO IVB departmental or cross-departmental meetings.
+GACVS members may be requested to participate as observers in other WHO EMP departmental or cross-departmental meetings.

-GACVS reports to the Director of the WHO Department of Immunization, Vaccines and Biologicals (IVB).
-The GACVS chairperson debriefs the IVB Director or his designee(s) subsequent to each GACVS meeting.
+GACVS reports to the Director of the WHO Department of Essential Medicines and Health Products (EMP).
+The GACVS chairperson debriefs the EMP Director or his designee(s) subsequent to each GACVS meeting.

 Observers and ad hoc experts